TheJuanAndOnly99/fluxnova-docs-manual/content/user-guide/process-engine/authorization-service.md

 Available values are:

-* `always`: Always enables check for revoke authorizations.
-This mode is equal to the &lt; 7.5 behavior. *NOTE:* Checking revoke authorizations is very expensive for resources with a high potential cardinality like tasks or process instances and can render authorized access to the process engine effectively unusable on most databases.
+* `always`: Always enables check for revoke authorizations. *NOTE:* Checking revoke authorizations is very expensive for resources with a high potential cardinality like tasks or process instances and can render authorized access to the process engine effectively unusable on most databases.
 You are therefore strongly discouraged from using this mode.

 * `never`: Never checks for revoke authorizations.
 This mode has best performance and effectively disables the use of revoke authorizations. *Note*: It is strongly recommended to use this mode.